Get the Skills to Be a Professional Court Reporter

-To work as a court reporter in a state court or deposition reporter in the State of California requires certification by the Court Reporters Board (CRB) of California.
+To work as a court reporter in a state court or deposition reporter in the State of California, you require certification by the Court Reporters Board (CRB) of California.
 Working in a federal court in the state does not require state licensure but may require attaining the Registered Professional Reporter (RPR) Certification by the National Court Reporters Association (NCRA) and Certified Realtime Reporter (CRP) Certification.

 South Coast College prepares students to take and pass both examinations.

 The South Coast College Difference

 South Coast College is the go-to school for Court Reporting training in Southern California.
 The majority of working Court Reporters in this area are graduates of South Coast College or employers of graduates.
 Many graduates are now agency owners themselves, (Regal Reporting Agency, Hahn and Bowersock Reporting, Todd Olivas and Associates; Jilio Ryan Reporters, LyndenJ and Associates) so when you apply for jobs, employers will recognize the school and know exactly how qualified you are.

 Get the Support You Need to Launch a Successful Career

 Job Opportunities While You’re In School

 Many students find employment providing services to the hearing-impaired while they are in school.
 Others find employment in rapid-data entry.
 Wherever there is a need for high volumes of data entry, you’ll find an opportunity to use the skills you are learning in school.
 You can work as a high-speed data-entry specialist before completing your court reporting certification.
 Police departments need transcribed investigation reports.
 Business conferences, board meetings, conventions, and corporate negotiations also require verbatim transcription skills.

 Financial Aid is available for those who qualify.